mmcintyre1/its-my-notes/books/designing-data-intensive-applications.md

   - cross-partition transactions are possible but limited

 ##### Stored Procedures
-- a way of encapsulating interactive multi-statement transactions that are often required of today's websites, or, the ability to complete multiple databases queries (e.g., for an airline: query flights, book tickets, change seats, all within the same sesssion or as part of the same form submission)
+- a way of encapsulating interactive multi-statement transactions that are often required of today's websites, or, the ability to complete multiple database queries (e.g., for an airline: query flights, book tickets, change seats, all within the same sesssion or as part of the same form submission)
 - stored procedure can execute very fast, provided all data is in memory
 - stored procedures can be difficult because:
   - each database vendor has a language for stored procedures (although many modern database systems are allowing for general purpose programming languages to be used)
-  - code running in a database is difficult to manage (debug, check in to VSC, etc.)
+  - code running in a database is difficult to manage (debug, check in to version control, etc.)

 ##### Partitioning
-- if you can find a way of partitioning dataset so that each transaction only needs to read and write within a single partition, each partition can have its own transaction thread
+- if you can find a way of partitioning a dataset so that each transaction only needs to read and write within a single partition, each partition can have its own transaction thread
 - performance drops immensely when multiple partitions are used

 #### Two-Phase Locking (2PL)
-- sole widely used algorithm for serializability for ~30 years (up to 1970s)
+- only widely used algorithm for serializability for ~30 years (up to 1970s)
 > 2PL is not 2PC
 - if anyone wants to write (modify or delete) an object, exclusive access is required, blocking both readers and writers with locks
 - this distinguishes it from snapshot isolation, where readers never block writers and writers never block readers, and this isolation protects against most race conditions
 - 2PL is serializability model used by MySQL (InnoDB) and SQL Server, and is repeatable read isolation in DB2
 - each object has a lock, operating in either *shared* or *exclusive* mode
-  - reading an object requires getting lock in shared mode, and many transactions can hold the lock
+  - reading an object requires getting lock in *shared* mode, and many transactions can hold the lock
-  - once a transaction wants to write, it acquires exclusive lock, and only one of those is every allowed to be held
+  - once a transaction wants to write, it acquires the *exclusive* lock, and only one of those is every allowed to be held
-  - you can upgrade a shared to an exclusive lock
+  - you can upgrade a shared to an *exclusive* lock
-  - must hold the lock until transaction commits or aborts, which is second part of two phase: *first phase* - transaction is executing / exclusive lock acquired, *second phase* - transaction ends / locks released
+  - must hold the lock until transaction commits or aborts, which is second part of two phase: *first phase* - transaction is executing / *exclusive* lock acquired, *second phase* - transaction ends / locks released
 - **deadlock** can occur when one transaction is waiting on another to finish
 - because of acquiring all those locks and 0 concurrency, performance is not great. also, deadlocks that require abort and retry are wasted work
 - in order to prevent phantoms, *predicate locks* need to be created -- these locks are applied to objects that meet certain conditions.
-- predicate locks do not perform well, so *index-range locks* (aka *next key locking* are needed, which are a more generalizable way to create predicate locks (instead of creating a predicate lock on a room 123 between 12 and 1, a predicate lock could be added to lock all books on room 123)
+- predicate locks do not perform well, so *index-range locks* (aka *next key locking* are needed, which are a more generalizable way to create predicate locks (instead of creating a predicate lock on a room 123 between 12 and 1, a predicate lock could be added to lock all bookings for room 123)

 #### Serializable Snapshot Isolation (SSI)
 - fairly new, first described in 2008
 - two types of concurrency control:
-  - *pessimistic* the assumption is that if anything might go wrong, its better to wait until the situation is safe again before doing anything, e.g., acquiring exclusive locks
+  - *pessimistic* the assumption is that if anything might go wrong, its better to wait until the situation is safe again before doing anything, e.g., acquiring *exclusive* locks
   > like *mutual exclusions* (mutex) which are used to protect data structures in multi-threaded programming
   - *optimistic* - instead of blocking, transactions continue anyway, in the hope that things turn out all right, and if a transaction breaks an isolation then it will be aborted
-- as name implies, based on snapshot isolation, that all transactions read from a consistent snapshot of the database
+- based on snapshot isolation -- all transactions read from a consistent snapshot of the database
 - the idea is to limit the rate of aborts, which significantly affects performance of SSI

 ### Chapter Summary
-- Transactions are an abstraction layer that allows an application to pretend that certain concurrency probelms and certain kinds of hardware and software faults don't exist.
+- Transactions are an abstraction layer that allows an application to pretend that certain concurrency problems and certain kinds of hardware and software faults don't exist.
 Many errors reduced to simple *transaction abort*, and the application can just retry
 - transactions probably won't help applications with simple access patterns (read or write a single record)
 - without transactions:
   - various error scenarios (processes crashing, network interruptions, power outages, disk full, unexpected concurrency, etc.) mean data can become inconsistent e.g., denormalized data can go out of sync with source data